Skip to Content

 seedlings emerging from the soil.

-Building a greenhouse in the ideal location will help you prepare the soil for growing directly from the ground.
-It is ideal to do this about two weeks prior to planting, in direct sunshine early in the morning.
+A greenhouse in the ideal location will help prepare the soil for growing directly from the ground.
+It is ideal to do this about two weeks before planting, in direct sunshine early in the morning.
+The optimal time to begin planting warm-season plants in the ground is one to two weeks before the last frost dates.

-Starting seeds in a greenhouse are usually done in open seed trays or plug trays.
+Starting seeds in a greenhouse is usually done in open seed trays or plug trays.
 You must prepare your seeds according to their needs.
 You may find instructions in seed packets along with the seeds you bought.

 How to Use Seed Starting Trays to Start Seeds in a Greenhouse